shussain894/visa-chatbot-backend/README.md

 # 🇬🇧 UK Visa Eligibility Chatbot (Backend)

 This is a simple chatbot API that helps users check if they need a UK visa or a tuberculosis (TB) test based on their visa type and country of origin.
-It supports rule-based logic and optionally falls back to a local LLM (LLaMA) for natural conversation flow.
+It supports rule-based logic and optionally falls back to a local LLM (llama3) for natural conversation flow.

 ---